HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ### What the resources tells us

 This analysis of resource weights confirms that performance of Next.js, Nuxt.js and Gatsby are likely struggling because of huge resources.
 2MB of page weight and ~700Kb of JavaScript amongst that will definitely have an impact on performance scores, especially for average mobile devices and slower networks.
-Heavy usage of styled-components for Next.js and Gatsby sites might be another [cause](https://pustelto.com/blog/css-vs-css-in-js-perf/).
-A good signal is that image adoption of next gen image formats is growing, this should improve UX for end users in the long run.
+Heavy usage of styled-components for Next.js and Gatsby sites <a hreflang="en" href="https://pustelto.com/blog/css-vs-css-in-js-perf/">might be another cause of of lesser performance</a>.
+A positive signal is that image adoption of next-generation image formats is growing, and this should improve UX for end users in the long run.

 ## Conclusion